IHNoneva24/ParkMate/README.md

 # 📋 About

-<h3>Hello, we are Park Vision!</h3>
+<h3>Hello, we are ParkMate!</h3>
-At Park Vision, our purpose is to transform the way people experience parking in the city.
+At ParkMate, our purpose is to transform the way people experience parking in the city.
 We are building a smart platform that helps drivers instantly find available parking spaces — saving time, reducing stress, and improving urban mobility.<br>
 By using real-time data, predictive technology, and intelligent mapping, we connect drivers with available spaces exactly when and where they need them.
 Through seamless navigation, accurate availability insights, and user-friendly design, we aim to create a smoother, smarter, and more efficient city experience.<br>
 We believe that parking shouldn’t be a problem — it should be simple.<br>
 Because your time matters.